itreset/itreset.github.io/_posts/2025-05-30-how-to-check-which-names-are-assigned-to-nics-in-linux.md

 ---
 layout: post
-title:  "How to Check Which Names Are Assigned to NICs in Linuxs"
+title:  "How to Check Which Names Are Assigned to NICs in Linux"
 author: krzysiek
 categories: [ linux, tips ]
 image: assets/images/post20250530.png